AndydeCleyre/essex/README.rst

         essex [SWITCHES] [SUBCOMMAND [SWITCHES]]

     Meta-switches:
         -h, --help                                             Prints this help message and quits --help-all                                             Prints help messages of all sub-commands and quits -v, --version                                          Prints the program's version and quits

     Switches:
-        -d, --directory SERVICES_DIRECTORY:str                folder of services to manage; the default is the first existing match from ('./svcs', '~/svcs', '/var/svcs', '/svcs'), unless a colon-delimited SERVICES_PATHS env var exists;
+        -d, --directory SERVICES_DIRECTORY:path                folder of services to manage; the default is the first existing match from ('./svcs', '~/svcs', '/var/svcs', '/svcs'), unless a colon-delimited SERVICES_PATHS env var exists;
-        -l, --logs-directory SERVICES_LOGS_DIRECTORY:str      folder of services' log files; the default is SERVICES_DIRECTORY/../svcs-logs
+        -l, --logs-directory SERVICES_LOGS_DIRECTORY:path      folder of services' log files; the default is SERVICES_DIRECTORY/../svcs-logs

     Sub-commands:
-        cat                                                   View (all or specified) services' run, finish, and log commands; Alias for print disable                                               Configure individual services to be down, without actually stopping them enable                                                Configure individual services to be up, without actually starting them list                                                  List all known services
+        cat                                                    View (all or specified) services' run, finish, and log commands; Alias for print disable                                                Configure (all or specified) services to be down, without actually stopping them enable                                                 Configure (all or specified) services to be up, without actually starting them list                                                   List all known services
-        log                                                   View a service's log
-        new                                                   Create a new service
+        log                                                    View (all or specified) services' current log files new                                                    Create a new service
         off                                                    Stop all services and their supervision on                                                     Start supervising all services
-        pid                                                   Print the PIDs of running services print                                                 View (all or specified) services' run, finish, and log commands pt                                                    Print a sample Papertrail log_files.yml
+        pid                                                    Print the PIDs of running services, or s6-svscan (supervision root) if none specified print                                                  View (all or specified) services' run, finish, and log commands pt                                                     Print a sample Papertrail log_files.yml
-        reload                                                Restart (all or specified) running services whose run scripts have changed; Depends on the runfile generating an adjacent run.md5 file, like essex-generated runfiles do; Alias for upgrade; Deprecated sig                                                   Send a signal to a service start                                                 Start individual services
+        reload                                                 Restart (all or specified) running services whose run scripts have changed; Depends on the runfile generating an adjacent run.md5 file, like essex-generated runfiles do; Alias for upgrade; Deprecated sig                                                    Send a signal to (all or specified) services start                                                  Start (all or specified) services
-        status                                                View the current states of (all or specified) services stop                                                  Stop individual services
+        status                                                 View the current states of (all or specified) services stop                                                   Stop (all or specified) services
         sync                                                   Start or stop services to match their configuration tree                                                   View the process tree from the supervision root upgrade                                                Restart (all or specified) running services whose run scripts have changed; Depends on the runfile generating an adjacent run.md5 file, like essex-generated runfiles do

 Packaging
 ---------